First Nations Team

 Summer Sorensen

-Summer is a proud Darumbal and Torres Strait Islander from Northeast Queensland who is the Gallery’s Wesfarmers First Nations Arts Leadership Coordinator for the Wesfarmers First Nations Arts Leadership Program.
+Summer is a proud Darumbal and Torres Strait Islander from Northeast Queensland who is the Gallery’s Wesfarmers First Nations Arts Leadership Coordinator for the Dhiraamalang: Wesfarmers First Nations Arts Leadership Program.
+She would like to continue growing, learning and upskilling herself as she progresses through her career.
+Summer supports and believes this type of leadership development program will help her grow and continue her career in the Arts sector.

-Summer has worked in government for the past 6 years after completing the Indigenous Australian Government Development Program (IAGDP).
-Summer completed her diploma of Government, specialising in Human Resources in 2018 in Canberra.
+Summer has worked in government for the past six years after completing the Indigenous Australian Government Development Program (IAGDP), were she completed a diploma in Human Resources.

-Summer has worked as the Secretariat for the Indigenous Employee Network at Parliament House, assisted the Working Exposure in Government program (WEX) hosted by the Department of Prime Minister and Cabinet for First Nations students and has also assisted in the development and delivered of RAP initiatives.
+Summer has worked as the Secretariat for the Indigenous Employee Network at Parliament House, assisted the Working Exposure in Government program (WEX) hosted by the Department of Prime Minister and Cabinet for First Nations students and has also assisted in the development and delivery of RAP initiatives across multiple departments.

-Moving into the First Nations Arts Leadership Program, Summer will deliver the Wesfarmers First Nations Arts Leadership Program for First Nations arts professionals.
-The Program is delivered by the Gallery and bolstered by the support of Wesfarmers Arts as part of the Gallery’s dedication to nurture and amplify our First Nations leadership within the arts sector.
+Moving into the First Nations Arts Leadership Program Summer will deliver the Dhiraamalang: Wesfarmers First Nations Arts Leadership Program for First Nations Arts professionals.